ankesh100/ccgen/README.md

 Uses Flask and then nginx

-Make sure you properly configure ccgen.ini
+Make sure you properly configure ccgen.ini if you desire to use wsgi otherwise for localhost it's good to go.